Reference (computer science): Fortran

 Fortran does not have an explicit representation of references, but does use them implicitly in its call-by-reference calling semantics.
 A Fortran reference is best thought of as an alias of another object, such as a scalar variable or a row or column of an array.
 There is no syntax to dereference the reference or manipulate the contents of the referent directly.
 Fortran references can be null.
 As in other languages, these references facilitate the processing of dynamic structures, such as linked lists, queues, and trees.

 Object-oriented languages

-A number of object-oriented languages languages such as Eiffel, Java, C#, and Visual Basic have adopted a much more opaque type of reference, usually referred to as simply a reference.
+A number of object-oriented languages such as Eiffel, Java, C#, and Visual Basic have adopted a much more opaque type of reference, usually referred to as simply a reference.
 These references have types like C pointers indicating how to interpret the data they reference, but they are typesafe in that they cannot be interpreted as a raw address and unsafe conversions are not permitted.
 References are extensively used to access and assign objects.
 References are also used in function/method calls or message passing, and reference counts are frequently used to perform garbage collection of unused objects.